-The music contrasts an a cappella harmonic passage where the word “love” is repeated in an almost sleepy, indifferent tone with the jaunty, melodic verses.
+The music contains a cappella harmonic passage where the word “love” is repeated in an almost sleepy, indifferent tone with the jaunty, melodic verses.
 The instrumental segment features one of the most effective uses of the sitar in all psychedelia, reinforcing the magical universe that young Sorrow is determined to create for himself.
 “Bracelets of Fingers” may refer to the shapes children make with their fingers while playing; it may also refer to masturbation.
 Either way, Sorrow finds his natural impulses denied by the world he inhabits.

 When he became old enough he joined his father working at the factory of misery, but the work was being cut and the older men were stood off.

 Now young Sorrow loses valuable daydreaming time while taking on responsibility for supporting his family.
-Nonetheless, Sorrow continues to search for a distraction or a way out—and he finds it in the figure of the girl next door, his moon personified.
+Nonetheless, Sorrow continues to search for a distraction or a way out and he finds it in the figure of the girl next door, his moon personified.
 “She Says Good Morning” describes this budding relationship with Beatle-flavored flair.
 The opening passage is dominated by an electric guitar solo panned slowly from right to left and back again, all dissolving in a backbeat-accented rhythm that provides solid support for the harmony-infused vocal.
 That vocal has a slight bite to it, expressing Sorrow’s bitterness that he can’t spend more time with his lady.
-The song kicks into double time in both the instrumental passage and in the fade; both transitions are flawless.
-The fade also features small talk between the young couple that provides a human touch in a context of human denial.
+The song kicks into double time in both the instrumental passage and the fade; both transitions are flawless.
+The fade also features small talk between the young couple that provides a human touch in a setting of human denial.